-Figure 8 - Node Configuration Menu
+Figure 11 - Node Configuration Menu

 - Input Range Set the accelerometer range to fit the application.
-Available ranges are ±2.048 g, ±4.096 g, and ±8.192 g. - Low Pass Filter and Group Delay The accelerometer provides two filter stages for limiting bandwidth and maintaining excellent noise performance.
+Available ranges are .±2.048 g, ±4.096 g, and ±8.192 g for the 8g node or ±10.24 g, ±20.48 g, and ±40.96 g for the 40g node - Low Pass Filter and Group Delay The accelerometer provides two filter stages for limiting bandwidth and maintaining excellent noise performance.
 The first stage is an analog, fixed frequency, anti-aliasing filter with -3 dB attenuation at 800 Hz, and 6.18 dB attenuation at 1500 Hz.
 The second is a user adjustable digital decimation filter.
 The decimation filter allows low-pass filtering between 26 Hz to 800 Hz on each channel independently.
-To minimize aliasing, it is recommended that users set the low pass filter to a frequency 1/4 that of the sample rate or less.
+To minimize aliasing, it is recommended that users set the low pass filter to a frequency 1⁄4 that of the sample rate or less.

 Group Delay is the time delay of the signal amplitude imparted by the low pass filter.
-See Table 3 - below for group delay values corresponding to the low pass filter configuration.
+See Table 4 - below for group delay values corresponding to the low pass filter configuration.

-Low Pass Filter (Hz) at - 3 dB Group Delay (ms)
+Low Pass Filter (Hz) at -3 dB Group Delay (ms)

 800 0.88

 418 1.51

 209 2.75

 104 5.27

 52 10.31

 26 20.38

-Table 3 - Group Delay
+Table 4 - Group Delay

-High Pass Filter - The accelerometer contains an optional high-pass filter which is disabled by default.
+I High Pass Filter - The accelerometer contains an optional high-pass filter which is disabled by default.
 The high-pass filter corner frequency is effected by the low pass filter setting.
-When enabled, the high pass filter -3 dB point will be equal to the corresponding low pass filter value as shown in Table 2 below.
+When enabled, the high pass filter-3 dB point will be equal to the corresponding low pass filter value as shown in Table 2 below.

-Low Pass Filter (Hz) Resulting High Pass Fil- ter (Hz)
+Low Pass Filter (Hz) Resulting High Pass Filter (Hz)

 800 2.48

 418 1.24

 209 2.48

 104 1.24

 52 0.62

 26 0.31

-Table 4 - High Pass Filter Values
+Table 5 - High Pass Filter Values

-4.2 Calibration Configuration
+2.2 Calibration Configuration

 Each node is calibrated at the factory and stores its linear calibration coefficients in nonvolatile memory.
 These coefficients are applied by the node when the node is outputting data in "floating point" format.
-The coefficients are applied automatically by SensorConnect when the node is outputting data in signed 16-bit or signed 24-bit formats.
+The coefficients are applied automatically by SensorConnect when the node is outputting data in signed 16- bit or signed 24- bit formats.
 For the available data types, the calibration coefficients are applied as follows: